Meet the Firm

 Don Soph, Manager - Client Services/Research

-Don Soph worked as staff in the Missouri House of Representatives for two years.
-He then moved to the Missouri Chamber of Commerce, where for two years he worked as a director of the Chamber’s Missouri Legislative Service bill tracking system.
+Don Soph worked for two years as an aide in the Missouri House of Representatives where he also served as clerk of the House Financial Institutions committee.
+He then moved to the Missouri Chamber of Commerce, where for two years he worked as a director of the Chamber's Missouri Legislative Service bill tracking system.
+Don has also coordinated several state representative and state senate campaigns.

-Don has been with Burton-Liese Government Relations for four years.
-His main responsibilities are office management, issues research, bill tracking, and client services.
+Don has been with Burton-Liese Government Relations for ten years.
+His main responsibilities are client services, bill tracking, issues research, ethics compliance, and office management.